If you’ve ever asked, “Why do you have to wear bowling shoes?” you’re definitely not alone.

 3. They Improve Your Bowling Technique

-Without bowling shoes, your approach becomes inconsistent and harder to refine.
+So, why do you have to wear bowling shoes?
+Without bowling shoes, your approach becomes inconsistent and harder to control.

 What Makes Bowling Shoes Different?